minimit/gulp-starter-kit/README.md

 ##Requirements

-First off go and download and install [node and npm](http://nodejs.org/) on your machine.
+First off download and install [node and npm](http://nodejs.org/) on your machine.

 Then install gulp globally: